-With records dating back to the earliest days of European colonial settlement in the seventeenth century, up to the present mayoral administration, the Municipal Archives houses 150,000 cubic feet of historical government records, including manuscripts, official correspondence, vital records, ledgers, several thousand feet of moving images, over one million photographs, sound recordings, maps, and architectural plans.
+With records dating back to the earliest days of European colonial settlement in the seventeenth century, up to the present mayoral administration, the Municipal Archives houses historical government records, including manuscripts, official correspondence, vital records, ledgers, several thousand feet of moving images, over one million photographs, sound recordings, maps, artifacts and architectural plans.

-Please note: The following collections descriptions are not meant to be entirely comprehensive.
+Please note: The following collection descriptions are not meant to be entirely comprehensive.
 Patrons who require more specific information are encouraged to contact the Municipal Archives.

 - Artifacts and Memorial Collections of the World Trade Center Attack on September 11, 2001